 Chelsey Williams (International Community School, Singapore)

-– It’s never a dull moment in Chelsey’s classroom due to her curiosity to try new things and provide her students with unique experiences.
-Chelsey went above and beyond in growing the knowledge and digital skills of her Grade 6 and 8 students throughout 2020 by developing new content and fun activities using BSD’s platform.
+Chelsey’s classroom is never boring since she always tries new things and gives her students new experiences.
+Chelsey went above and beyond in 2020 to design fresh content and exciting activities for her Grade 6 and 8 students using BSD’s platform.

 Nick Gurol (St. James School, Pennsylvania, US) –

-While Nick encourages his students to try something new and not be afraid to learn digital skills, as seen with how he uses BSD Education’s platform to integrate coding into the classroom, he also practices what he preaches.
-Nick has taken significant strides to improve his own coding skills and for this Nick is a worthy nominee in the Curiosity category.
+Nick not only pushes his students to try new things and develop digital skills, but he also uses BSD Education’s platform to teach coding in the classroom.
+Nick has worked hard to develop his coding skills and deserves to be nominated in the Curiosity category.

-Faizaa Fariya Hridi (Upskill, Bangladesh) – Faizaa invests time in developing her own digital skills, which directly translates to her students and their growth in the classroom.
-More specifically, Faizaa aims to nurture her students’ web and app development skills, providing them with skills to help them succeed in our growing digital world.
+Faizaa Fariya Hridi (Upskill, Bangladesh) – Faizaa spends time strengthening her own digital skills, which directly impacts her students’ improvement in the classroom.
+Faizaa wants to develop her students’ web and app development skills so they can prosper in our rapidly evolving digital world.

 Meghan Baskerville (Ss.
-Colman-John Neumann School, Pennsylvania, US) – Teaching digital skills can be daunting for some educators, but Meghan has taken these challenges head on using BSD’s support in 2020.
-Meghan has embraced several new projects and teaching strategies when implementing coding curriculum, highlighting her ability to adapt to teaching new skills.
+Colman-John Neumann School, Pennsylvania, US) – Meghan has taken on the challenges of teaching digital skills with BSD’s backing in 2020.
+Meghan has embraced new projects and teaching methods when introducing the coding curriculum, demonstrating her adaptability.

-Larisa Curran (South Island School, Hong Kong) – Larisa adapts her lessons to what her students are interested in, increasing engagement throughout the classroom.
-Being a gamer herself, Larisa uses BSD to bring real-world game development and media into her classroom of Y10 and Y11 students.
+Larisa Curran (South Island School, Hong Kong) – Larisa customizes her lessons to her students’ interests, enhancing classroom participation.
+Larisa, a gamer herself, uses BSD to teach her Y10 and Y11 students about real-life game development and media.

-Erich Smith (Hopeworks, New Jersey, US) – All teachers were forced to be resilient in 2020, but Erich continuously managed to make tech education a priority during an unconventional year.
-By encouraging students to customize projects and always push themselves to the next level using BSD’s platform to learn digital skills, Erich’s perseverance makes him a candidate for the Resiliency Award.
+Erich Smith (Hopeworks, New Jersey, US) – In an unexpected year like 2020, Erich managed to keep tech education a priority.
+For his dedication to encouraging students to develop projects and use BSD’s platform to learn digital skills, Erich is a candidate for the Resiliency Award.

-Dalia Alhaddad (Modern Knowledge School, Bahrain) – Although Dalia is an art and design teacher by training, she has developed her own coding skills to bring a brand new technology program to her school.
-Through this new program students will have access to learning new skills that will help them succeed in our digital world.
+Dalia Alhaddad (Modern Knowledge School, Bahrain) – Dalia, an art and design teacher by training, has learned to code to implement a new technology program for her school.
+These abilities can help pupils prosper in today’s digital world.

-Vinita Saluja (AIT International School, Thailand) – Using her background in technology and computer science, Vinita has guided and inspired her colleagues to gain the confidence and skills to bring coding in their respective classrooms using BSD.
-With this kind of support, obtaining digital skills has never been easier.
+Vinita Saluja (AIT International School, Thailand) – Vinita has used her knowledge in technology and computer science to motivate and guide her colleagues to introduce coding into their classes using BSD.
+Getting digital skills has never been easier with such help.

 David Ford (Cornerstone Christian Academy, Pennsylvania, US) – BSD helps any teacher in any subject to integrate digital skills into their curriculum and help their students be ready with 21st Century tools.
 As an example, David incorporated coding projects into his music class for students to showcase their favorite musicians, their studies of influential African American artists, and quiz each other on music trivia.

-Jackie Mandel (Baldi Middle School, Pennsylvania, US) – Being able to customize projects and make it meaningful for students goes a long way to maintaining engagement, and Jackie takes it to another level.
-She continuously motivated her students to make meaningful connections to their projects and has seen success from initially apprehensive students.
+Jackie Mandel (Baldi Middle School, Pennsylvania, US) – Customizing projects and making them relevant for students keeps students engaged, and Jackie takes it to another level.
+She encouraged her students to develop significant connections to their assignments, even those who were first hesitant.

-April Jean-Patric (Singapore International School, Hong Kong) – Due to school closures and internet access restrictions, some of April’s students were not able to attend live classes.
-April went the extra mile to ensure these students were not left behind and gave them all guidance and support during this difficult time for everyone.
+April Jean-Patric (Singapore International School, Hong Kong) – Some April students couldn’t attend live sessions due to school closures and internet access limitations.
+April went above and beyond to ensure these students were not left behind and provided them with advice and assistance.